justins14/haiku-forecast/README.md

 # Haiku Forecast

-A weather application that displays the forecast as haikus.
+A hobby project weather application that displays the forecast as haikus.

 ## Development

 This project uses a SvelteKit frontend and FastAPI backend.
+It was built mostly using Cursor AI as a test to see what it is capable of.

 ### Frontend